UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 The Czech Republic is one of the two successor states established in 1993 upon the peaceful and negotiated dissolution of Czechoslovakia (the other successor being the Slovak Republic).
 The Czechoslovak Republic was in turn created following the break-down of the Austria-Hungary in 1918.

-Since 1 st May 2004, the Czech Republic is a member of the European Union.
+Since 1st May 2004, the Czech Republic is a member of the European Union.
 From January 2009 until June 2009, the Czech Republic assumed the Presidency of the European Union.
-Since 1999, the Czech Republic is a member of NATO.
+Since 1999, the Czech Republic has been a member of NATO.

 The capital of the Czech Republic is Prague (Praha) (Art.
 13 of the Constitution of the Czech Republic).
 The legislature, the head of state and most of the executives are located in the capital.
 Supporting the idea of separation of powers both Supreme courts (the Supreme Court as well as the Supreme Administrative Court) and the Constitutional Court are located in Brno.
 Brno is also the seat of related offices (e.g. Supreme State Prosecutor’s Office) and other institutions (e.g. the Public Defender of Rights - Ombudsperson).

-The Czech legal system is a “continental” legal system, more specifically, due to common historical roots, it can be said it belongs to the “Germanic” legal culture.
-The characteristics of the legal system are the following ones:
+The Czech legal system is a “continental” legal system, more specifically, due to common historical roots, it can be said that it belongs to the “Germanic” legal culture.
+The characteristics of the legal system are the following:

-An important part of the Constitution and constitutional order is the Charter of Fundamental Rights and Freedoms (Art.
+An important part of the so called constitutional order is the Charter of Fundamental Rights and Freedoms (Art.
 3 and Art.
 112 (1) CCR) (in English).
 Albeit being in a separate constitutional law, it has the same legal force as the Constitution itself.

 The political system is recognised as a parliamentary democracy, although the President of the Republic, who is the head of the state, is directly elected (Art.
 54 (2) CCR).
 The functions of the head of state are mostly representative; the genuine executive power is vested in the government, which is in turn politically responsible to the Parliament (or more precisely to its first chamber, i.e. the Chamber of Deputies).

-The state power is divided into the classical three powers, namely:
+The state power is divided into the classical three powers (the conception of the triad of branches of state power), namely:

-· Legislature = the Parliament of the Czech Republic, consisting of the first chamber (Chamber of Deputies) and the second chamber (the Senate);
+- Legislature (Chapter 2 of the CCR) = the Parliament of the Czech Republic, consisting of the first chamber (Chamber of Deputies) and the second chamber (the Senate);

-· Judiciary = the courts of general jurisdiction (civil and criminal), administrative courts and the Constitutional Court.
+- Judiciary (Chapter 4 of the CCR) = the courts of general jurisdiction (civil and criminal), administrative courts and the Constitutional Court.

-The second chamber, the Senate is a permanent body.
+The second chamber, the Senate, is a permanent body.
 It is composed of 81 senators, who are elected to a six-year term of office.
-Every second year elections for one third of the senators are held.
-There is thus partial renewal of the Senate every 2 years.
+Every second year, elections for one third of the senators are held.
+There is thus a partial renewal of the Senate every 2 years.

 The executive power is shared between the President of the Republic and the Government.